 Golfers must post only their “Adjusted” Gross Score.
 For posting purposes, the score on each hole can not exceed the maximum allowed, also known as Net Double Bogey.
 Net Double Bogey is PAR + 2 + Pops.
 So in the example below, a deduction is made to the gross score for the strokes that go over the max.

-Golfers can calculate their Net Double Bogey score during the round and then post a single Adjusted Gross Score or post hole-by-hole and let the GHIN posting interface calculate the net double bogey max for each hole and the Adjusted Gross Score.
+Golfers can calculate their Net Double Bogey score during the round and then post a single Total Adjusted Gross Score or post hole-by-hole and let the GHIN posting interface calculate the net double bogey max for each hole and the Total Adjusted Gross Score.

 Golfers will be required to designate only one HOME course.
 The HOME course must be the course where most of the scores are played and posted.
 The HOME course is not necessarily where the golfer lives.